Comparing javadoc with qdoc and doxygen

 @deprecated has potential, but I never found a way to add such a tag that produces better results than just writing an explanation.
 In my opinion, the java way of doing it is more verbose than Qt's (which uses no syntax, just text), but Qt's resulting documentation is better.

 @code is solved very different in qdoc: qdoc knows how to include explanatory code from real source files.
-Java's approach is susceptible to typoes, missing critical information and other problems like this ghastly example, while qdoc's has the virtues of always providing working, complete source code for all examples, and bidirectionally links each example to the classes and functions it uses.
+Java's approach is susceptible to typoes, missing critical information and other problems like this ghastly example shows, while qdoc's has the virtues of always providing working, complete source code for all examples, and bidirectionally links each example to the classes and functions it uses.

 @link exists in qdoc, and in udoc too, but it's hardly used.
 Qdoc adds sensible links automatically, so there's little point in typing manual links.
 The automatic links generally remain meaningful in print, too.

 Any differences not mentioned here may be unintentional, or I may have forgotten about them.
+Send me mail if necessary.